mathphreak/yummy-goodness/README.md

 ## TODO

 - Explain some things
-- Enemies buy things competently
+- Enemies buy things more competently
 - Simulate rounds of game
     - Matchups are better handled
     - Plant and defuse the bomb